Are you tired of setting unrealistic weight loss goals?

 Step 2: Set Mini-Goals

 It is also important to recognize that your body changes as you move through different phases of your life (e.g., puberty, pregnancy, menopause, etc.).
 If you are setting your weight loss goals based on what you weighed in high school or 10 years ago, it would be a good idea to re-assess your goals based on the current life phase that you are in.
 Remember that your bone mass and muscle mass have most likely shifted in the past 10 years, so it’s unrealistic to expect that your weight should be the same as when you were younger.
+Be sure to give your body proper nutrition as well, including accurate calorie intakeand protein intake.

 Step 3: Create a Plan for Accountability